-- (a) Internal Monitoring - (1) The Company Secretary and Compliance Team will monitor the compliance of this policy and report their findings to the Audit and Risk Management Committee on a regular basis. - (2) The Investor Relations General Manager will also monitor the compliance of this policy. - (3) Human Resources will deal with any disciplinary issues that arise out of non-compliance. - (b) External Monitoring Infringement notices and statement of reasons - (1) If ASIC has reasonable grounds to believe that Yancoal has contravened its continuous disclosure obligations, ASIC may issue an infringement notice to Yancoal. - (2) The receipt by Yancoal of any written statement of reasons or infringement notice issued to it by ASIC must be reported immediately to the Disclosure Committee. - (3) If Yancoal receives an infringement notice, the Disclosure Committee (in consultation with the Board where appropriate) must oversee Yancoal's response to the infringement notice.
+- (a) Internal Monitoring - (1) The Company Secretary and the Legal and Compliance Team will monitor the compliance of this policy. - (2) The Investor Relations General Manager will also monitor the compliance of this policy. - (3) Human Resources will deal with any disciplinary issues that arise out of non-compliance. - (b) External Monitoring Infringement notices and statement of reasons - (1) If ASIC has reasonable grounds to believe that Yancoal has contravened its continuous disclosure obligations, ASIC may issue an infringement notice to Yancoal. - (2) The receipt by Yancoal of any written statement of reasons or infringement notice issued to it by ASIC must be reported immediately to the Disclosure Committee. - (3) If Yancoal receives an infringement notice, the Disclosure Committee (in consultation with the Board where appropriate) must oversee Yancoal's response to the infringement notice.